openwall/john-packages/readme.md

 also known as message digests, for later comparison.
 All john packages checksums (hashes) are computed by the CI servers.

-Accessing the build logs, you can view the hashes of all relevant files.
-For your convenience, we provide a file named checksum.txt containing the checksums for all packages.
+By accessing the build logs for each release on GitHub releases you can view the hashes of all relevant files.

-#### Rolling Version of John the Ripper 1.9.0 Jumbo 1+

-The checksums are available in [this file](https://github.com/openwall/john-packages/blob/master/rolling/checksum.txt).

-#### John the Ripper 1.9.0 Jumbo 1

-The checksums are available in [this file](https://github.com/openwall/john-packages/blob/master/1.9.0.J1/checksum.txt).

 ## Security